What is a SQL injection (SQLi)?

-A SQL injection (SQLi) manipulates SQL code to provide access to protected resources, such as sensitive data, or execute malicious SQL statements.
+A SQL injection manipulates Structured Query Language code to provide access to protected resources, such as sensitive data, or execute malicious SQL statements.
 When executed correctly, a SQL injection can expose intellectual property, customer data or the administrative credentials of a private business.

 How does a SQL injection attack work?